 This is a self-leveling, clear finish designed to protect the beauty of interior surfaces.
-Easy application and quick drying, this polyurethane will provide lasting, durable protection from abrasion, marring, chipping, alcohol and water.
-Available in Satin, Semi-Gloss and Gloss sheens.
+Easy to apply and quick drying, this polyurethane will provide lasting, durable protection from abrasion, marring, chipping, alcohol, and water.
+Available in satin, semi-gloss, and gloss sheens.

 Where to Use

 Interior Oil-Based Polyurethane is recommended for use on interior wood, primed metal, and fiberglass surfaces.
 It can be used on unfinished wood surfaces or previously finished surfaces that have been properly prepared.
 This clear finish can also be used over stained surfaces that have thoroughly dried.

 Great for use on interior wood surfaces such as floors, bars, counters, tabletops, cabinets, wood paneling, and doors.

 All surfaces must be clean, dry, and free from dirt, wax, grease, glue, and other contaminants or penetration and adhesion will be affected.
 DO NOT apply over sealers containing stearates.

 Bare Wood: Sand surface thoroughly with medium grit sandpaper and progress to fine grit sandpaper.
 Always sand in the direction of the wood grain.
 Remove dust with tack rag.

 Previously Finished Surfaces: Surface should be sanded to remove imperfections and gloss, using extra fine sandpaper (220 grit) and sanding with the grain.
 Remove dust with a tack rag.

 Stained Surfaces: Stain must be thoroughly dry before applying clear finish.
 Do not sand uncoated stained surface.